piersfinlayson/piersfinlayson.github.io/_posts/2023-08-26-raspberry-pi-bare-metal-no-unaligned-access.markdown

  strh    r3, [r4, #55]
 ```

 STRH is an instruction to load a half-word (2 byte value) into a register.
-As r4 was pointing to a 8-byte aligned value at the time of the execution the CPU was throwing an exception, because this instruction tells the CPU to load a half-word from a 55 bytes positive offset from thr address in register r4.
+As r4 was pointing to a 8-byte aligned value at the time of the execution the CPU was throwing an exception, because this instruction tells the CPU to load a half-word into a 55 bytes positive offset from the address in register r4.

 I was a bit confused as to why GCC would generate code which causes unaligned memory access, despite having the correct architecture settings from the processors.
 These were: